slackCakewalk for Slack

 Install, configure and monitor the Cakewalk app for Slack.

-Approve and complete tasks directly in Slack.
+Approve and complete tasks in Slack.
+Request access on behalf of team members.

-App Owner
+App Owners

-Approve and complete tasks directly in Slack.
+Approve and complete tasks in Slack.

 Users

-✅ What Use Cases the Slack App Supports
+✅ What the Slack App Supports

 • Complete Tasks (approve/decline, action tasks)

-• System Notifications (overdue Access Review)
+• System Notifications (overdue Access Reviews, provisioning updates)

 ⚙️ Install & Connect